TREASURIES-Yields extend declines on doubts over 2015 Fed rate hike

 Reserve kept interest rates unchanged Thursday and doubts grew

-The Fed held off on a move in a bow to worries about the
+The Fed held off on hiking rates in a bow to worries about

 policy tightening later this year.
 Analysts said the Fed's